 A professional investor either holds a financial services licence, or owns or controls assets of at least $10 million.

-The fund aims to provide investors with the performance of the MSCI Korea 25/50 Index, before fees and expenses.
-The index is designed to measure the performance of Korean large- and mid- capitalisation companies.
+The Fund aims to provide investors with the performance of the MSCI Emerging Markets ex China Index, before fees and expenses.
+The index is designed to measure the equity market performance in global emerging markets, excluding China.